chrender/icinga-powershell-plugins/doc/31-Changelog.md

 ## Bugfixes

+* [#199](https://github.com/Icinga/icinga-powershell-plugins/issues/199) Fixes `Invoke-IcingaCheckDiskHealth` to add disk metadata like serial number and friendly name for any disk type processed
 * [#246](https://github.com/Icinga/icinga-powershell-plugins/pull/246) Fixes wrong `UNKNOWN` on `Invoke-IcingaCheckService` while using service display name with the `-Service` argument instead of the service name
 * [#262](https://github.com/Icinga/icinga-powershell-plugins/pull/262) Fixes method NULL exception on empty EventLog entries for `Invoke-IcingaCheckEventLog`